Noaemien/ada-template-website/tournament-structure.md

 Hubs do not compete based on a single statistic.

 Instead, each competitor is evaluated using a **composite score** that captures three main aspects of navigation quality.
-At this stage of the tournament, the precise ranking formula is intentionally left open.
-What matters here is **what is being measured**, not yet **how everything is combined**.

 ---